-I started with translations when I was 15 years old.
+My translation career started quite early—when I was 15 years old.
 Lucky circumstances allowed me to experience a craft at an unlikely time for many.
 And it got me hooked onto my vocation—if you want to call it like that.
 In what follows, I would like to offer you my own perspective on what it means to deal with this – sometimes unfathomable—craft day in and day out.

-When I started out as a freelance translator, the portions of time set aside for specific tasks were quite different.
-I spent about 40% of my time on the lookout and acquisition of new clients, on-boarding those clients and research about where to find new clients.
+When I hit the road as a freelance translator, the portions of time set aside for specific tasks were quite different.
+I spent about 40% of my time on the lookout for and acquisition of new clients and onboarding existing ones—all over again.
 I did sign up with a couple of agencies but did not go on a super-hunt to find intermediary partnerships.
 I rather wanted more direct clients to have a wider choice of projects I would handle eventually.

 My client portfolio was growing steadily and my experience went from intermediate to highly specialized in a speedy fashion.
 I worked in various industries throughout my years at college and later on so I had a good grip on a couple of subjects.
 And another plus, or in this case, my secret weapon was the fact that I could offer translations for four language pairs.
 I did not hit the jackpot, but it is fair to say that it made things a lot easier for me.

-It usually happens around 10.00 am, and I like to ease into the workday.
-(For those fans of memes connected to translators, I have to say, it would be great to finally give some value to the intrinsic creativity and genius inherent to the act of translation rather than the lack of structure, or the ever-presence of being late for the deadline or working through the night all the time, or working all the time.)
+It usually happens around 10 am, and I like to ease into the workday (for those fans of memes connected to translators, I have to say, it would be great to finally give some value to the intrinsic creativity and genius inherent to the act of translation rather than the lack of structure, or the ever-presence of being late for the deadline or working through the night all the time, or working all the time).

 Any freelancer or entrepreneur, who has managed to grow a business to a decent size and retained customers over many years, might agree that you need to know how much time it will take you to get stuff done.
 And you need to learn when to say “no”.
 Especially when it comes to clients with unreasonable expectations or volumes in numbers no human being could comfortably handle in about 24 hours.

-When I started out, I would monitor quite closely how much time I spend on research, further education, testing and getting to know new tools and software, the translations itself, proofreading, and communicating with the client or project manager.
+When I started out, I would monitor quite closely how much time I spend on research, further education, testing, getting to know new tools and software, the translations themselves, proofreading, and communicating with the client or project manager.
 After a year, I did a recap to understand how I could structure my day the best way possible without losing flexibility—and my sanity.

-Luckily, I had been a project manager and assistant to management, as well as an international event-coordinator in my previous life, so I did understand the workings and responsibilities of my clients, their product or translation managers, their outsourcing managers or accountants.
-This extra bit of insight did a great job optimizing my own workflow and my communication.
+Luckily, I had been a project manager and assistant to management, as well as an international event coordinator in my previous life, so I did understand the workings and responsibilities of my clients, their product or translation managers, their outsourcing managers or accountants.
+This extra bit of insight did a great job of optimizing my own workflow and my communication.
 And as a translator, communication is key.

-After having done emails, I will spend about 30 minutes researching trends in the translation industry, technological developments, daily news, and other subjects connected to my activity in the translation industry.
+After having done emails, I will spend about half an hour reading translation blogs to stay on top of technological developments, daily news, trends, and other subjects connected to my activity in the translation industry.
 It helps me stay on track and distract my brain for a bit before I switch to a full-concentration mode.

 On a side note, the workflow I am describing is something I explain to my clients during onboarding.
 This way, they can understand that I am not checking my emails constantly because it will interrupt my flow and concentration, and that phone calls are meant for emergencies and briefings only.

-This is a point that can be quite challenging since project and product managers adhere to different timetables, mostly feel a lot more pressure to perform and might not be patient enough to comprehend that two hours of silence do not mean you are not doing your job.
-Quite to the contrary, it usually means the translator values concentration time and likes to work uninterruptedly, for the most part, to deliver high-quality results on time.
+This is a point that can be quite challenging since project and product managers adhere to different timetables, mostly feel a lot more pressure to perform, and might not be patient enough to comprehend that two hours of silence do not mean you are not doing your job.
+Quite to the contrary, it usually means the translator values uninterrupted work time, for the most part, to deliver high-quality results on time.

 Having said that, I have my fair share of stories about anxiety burst-outs accompanied by 15 emails within half a day but find it very important to help my clients understand my side and build a relationship based on trust rather than mistrust – for obvious reasons.
 And when you want to take your product global, trust and a proven workflow are worth gold for strong collaboration between a translator and a project manager.
 One cannot do without the other.
 So value that.

 After doing some research, I start translating.
-I usually do so for good three to four hours with short intervals to stretch my legs and give my eyes a rest from screen time.
-I am lucky, living by the sea, so I mostly spend those tiny breaks watching the ocean and just breathing in.
+I usually do so for a good three to four hours with short intervals to stretch my legs and give my eyes a rest from screen time.
+I am lucky to live by the sea, so I mostly spend those tiny breaks watching the ocean and just breathing in.
 Lunch comes afterwards.

 I have to mention, though, I have the luxury of structuring my time because I know my workflow, capacity, and work speed very well.
 Of course, this did not happen overnight.
 I had to put in thousands of hours and millions of translated words in order to arrive at this point.
 However, it does bring me confidence – and that confidence transpires in everything I do.
 So most of my dealings are easy and nice.
 And I have my peace at night.

-I finish my workdays at 5 pm for most of the time, sometimes earlier, but rarely later.
-Before I do, I will give my Inbox another look and send out completed assignments if I did not upload them through a TMS or work on them online.
+I finish my workdays at 5 pm most of the time, sometimes earlier, but rarely later.
+Before I do, I will give my inbox another look and send out completed assignments if I did not upload them through a translation management system (TMS) or work on them online.
 I will update project managers or clients on the current state of the project where necessary and then call it a day.
 Of course, there are other days.
 And of course, there are emergencies.
 And of course, there are delays that I have no control over.
 Nonetheless, sticking to my general flow helps with that as well.
 Sleep.
 Translate.
 Relax.
 Repeat.